 CMA Vocal Group of the Year.
 With over a 100 dates worldwide per year, they are

 If the goats are your thing, you can watch Fainting and Boer Goat shows each day of the festival in the goat show tents.
 Or, just come and enjoy all the activities including the 5K Goat Gallop, the Three-legged Goat Triathlon, lots of kids games and rides, arts and crafts and plenty of great food.

 The Goats, Music and More Festival

-three times has as one of the Top 20
+has three times been named as one of the Top 20